-The reduction in Current Assets is due to receipts of the finance lease and the fuel settlement from OPWP.
+The reduction in Current Assets is due to receipts of the finance lease and the fuel settlement from OPWP that in turn has been utilized to reduce the trade and other payables.

-The hedging reserve, net of deferred tax, is negative by RO 2.6 million by end of 2021.
-The positive variance (+ RO 2.7 million) with respect to last year's balance results from the scheduled repayments over the year and the decrease in forward interest rates.
+The hedging reserve, net of deferred tax, is negative by RO 0.18 million by end of 2022.
+The positive variance (RO 2.4 million) with respect to last year's balance results from the scheduled repayments over the year and the decrease in forward interest rates.